-As of 2014, 10,200,000 job seekers found their job on LinkedIn.
-Optimize your profile with a hard hitting headline that describes who you are and what you do—then elevate the rest of the content with keywords related to the job field you’re interested in -- this is how recruiters and hiring managers will find you.
+Optimize your profile with a hard hitting headline that describes who you are and what you do—then elevate the rest of the content with keywords related to the job field you’re interested in.
+This is also how recruiters and hiring managers will find your profile.

-Are you working with a staffing agency to find your next great opportunity?
+Are you working with a staffing agency to find your next opportunity?